department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-vre-ch31/research-design/uat/ch31-uat-convo-guide.md

   - [ ] **UAT item:** After login, intro screen allows access
 - (If login fails for any reason) It seems there's a problem logging-in; you'll need to log in to be able to see the form.
   - If the user can not log in, end the session
-- Review the information on the landing screen.
+- Review the information on the intro screen.
 Is this the right form for you?
   - [ ] **UAT item:** User navigates wizard to reveal orientation (optional)
   - [ ] **UAT item:** User clicks form link to advance straight to the form intro screen
 - Review the VR&E orientation.
 Does this provide a better understanding of VR&E benefits?